COMBINE-lab/salmon/getting_started/index.md

 ## Getting started with Salmon

 This brief tutorial will explain how you can get started using Salmon to quantify your RNA-seq data.
+This tutorial will walk you through installing salmon, building an index on a transcriptome, and then quantifying some RNA-seq samples for downstream processing.

 ### Obtaining Salmon